 These bins can fit discreetly and conveniently underneath an individual’s desk, or they can be placed on a shared counter top without taking up too much space so multiple people can access them.

 These stand alone bins come in two sizes: mini consoles and standard consoles.
 Designed to handle the shredding needs of an average office, these bins usually have a capacity of either 75 or 100 lbs.

-Mini shred consoles can be anywhere from 1/2 to 2/3 the size of a standard console, which usually stand a little taller and is slightly slimmer.
+Mini shred consoles can be anywhere from 1/2 to 2/3 the size of a standard console, which usually stand a little taller and are slightly slimmer.